 - Load (Clip),

 - Loop Enable/Disable,

 - Cue (to in), and

 - All Motion Controls including Variable Speed Play (Var Play Speed button).

-Note The Master E-MEM has CS-1, CS-2, CS-3, and CS-4 assigned by default to MISC 1-4.
+- Note The Master E-MEM has CS-1, CS-2, CS-3, and CS-4 assigned by default to MISC 1-4.

-To create an E-MEM trigger, touch the KF Trigs button in the Image Store, Clips menu (Figure 234).
-The motion control buttons become jeweled toggle buttons, and Loop Enable, Loop Disable and Cue buttons are displayed (Figure 234).
+To create an E-MEM trigger, touch the KF Trigs button in the Image Store, Clips menu (Figure 247).
+The motion control buttons become jeweled toggle buttons, and Loop Enable, Loop Disable and Cue buttons are displayed (Figure 247).
 When a Loop Enable, Loop Disable, Cue, or motion control button is touched, that operation will be learned by E-MEM.
-For more information about E-MEMs, see the Kayenne User Manual.